Parallel Sessions’ speakers

 Education and learning

-Hans Renman, Founder & CEO, LS Group, Sweden Hans Renman has worked as a principal and is an education and digitalisation entrepreneur.
+Hans Renman, Education & digitalisation strategist from Sweden.
+Hans Renman has worked as a principal and is an education and digitalisation entrepreneur.
 He is the former CEO of Apple Professional Development in Sweden and has been involved with school development and the digitalisation of Swedish schools.
 He has been working with digitalisation and innovation strategies at Vinnova, Sweden's Innovation Agency and at Swedish Association of Local Authorities.

 Roosa Pajunen is the President of the Union of Upper Secondary School Students.
 The organisation is politically and religiously independent and works for the well-being of upper secondary school students, especially in questions regarding education and social policy.

 Ulf-Daniel Ehlers is a learning innovation expert, founder of mindful-leaders.net, serial entrepreneur, and Professor for Educational Management and Lifelong Learning at the Baden-Wurttemberg Cooperative State University in Karlsruhe in 2011.
 From 2011–2017 he held the position of Vice-President at the same university and has been responsible for Quality and Academic Affairs.
 He held positions as Associate Professor of University Duisburg-Essen (Germany), Professor for Technology Enhanced Learning of University Augsburg (Germany) and Associate Professor of the Graduate School for Management and Technology of the University of Maryland University College (USA).
 He is author of more than 10 books and 150 scholarly articles with over 3000 academic citations.
 Ulf is a trained coach, facilitator and expert for mindful communication, and holds degrees in English Language, Social Sciences and Education Sciences from the University of Bielefeld, where he finished his Ph.D. with honours in the field of Technology Enhanced Learning in 2003.